michalsteyn/quickstarts/workflows/csharp/sdk/README.md

 Take a look at the docker compose file for the sidecar config.
 Important to note is the dapr app id, the component directory.

+Also note: The networking in this example does NOT use the Docker routing directly, it uses the local machine as a proxy.
+So it uses the external ports that docker maps to the physical machine.

+On Windows that is the special host name: `host.docker.internal`

+This is configured in the Docker Compose file as well as the Component Config Files.

 # Dapr workflows

 In this quickstart, you'll create a simple console application to demonstrate Dapr's workflow programming model and the workflow management API.
 The console app starts and manages the lifecycle of a workflow that stores and retrieves data in a state store.